spencermountain/wtf_wikipedia/plugins/api/README.md

 ```

 ## Random Page
-get the name of a random wikipedia category, from a given wiki
+get the name of a random wikipedia page, from a given wiki
 ```js
 wtf.getRandomPage({lang:'fr'}).then(doc=>{
   console.log(doc.title())